 espiritu santo vanuatu

-The beautiful jungle surrounding Riri Blue Hole.
+The beautiful jungle surrounds Riri Blue Hole.
 Once you leave the main town of Luganville, everything you see is lush green © Jessica Palmer

 There are plenty of opportunities to sneak in some learning